machineagency/nucleo_tests/usb_encoder_streamer/README.md

 | SB 187      | ON            |
 | JP 04       | ON            |

+Additionally, connect two encoders to pins TODO and TODO

 ## Software Setup
-For the python side of this project, you'll need to install [pyusb](https://github.com/pyusb/pyusb)
+For the python side of this project, you'll need to install [pyusb](https://github.com/pyusb/pyusb) and [fixedint](https://pypi.org/project/fixedint/).

 ## Implementation
-TODO
+Here's the main idea.

+First, we'll setup TIM2 and TIM3 to measure the data from two encoders.
+The timer hardware basically counts encoder ticks automatically in a way where we can just read the current tick count out of a register.
+Nifty.

+Then we'll need to sample the encoder value at a particular sampling frequency.
+To do that, we'll use Timer 7 to generate an interrupt at a specified interval.

+Finally, since data is transferred across USB in bulk (64-byte) packets, we'll want to aggregate out sampled data into a ping-pong buffer.
+The idea is that one buffer can be used to output data across USB while the other one is aggregating encoder data for the next transfer.
+Then we flip-flop ad-infinitum.

 ## Code